 - Hearing xmas carols and the Christmas ‘National Anthem’ by C.A.C Good Women being played everywhere

-No Christmas is complete without this evergreen song being played usually from 1st of December through January.
-You hear it blasting through the speakers of the roadside barber; the Danfo driver always plays it in his bus; no sunday service is complete without the choir singing few line.
+No Christmas is complete without this evergreen song being played usually from the 1st of December through January.
+You hear it blasting through the speakers of the roadside barber; the Danfo driver always plays it in his bus; no Sunday service is complete without the choir singing a few lines.

 2. Making Christmas Rice and Chicken appointments

 What is a Christmas without rice and chicken?
 It doesn’t really matter the ‘species’ of rice cooked; Fried or Jollof, the bottom line is Christmas rice must be served on Christmas day or before.
 There are so much food and drinks during this season in most families.
 You get to eat till your stomach says no. Some companies gift their workers with rice and oil prior to the holiday.

 A 24/7 Traffic jam is almost inevitable in parts of the country during the Christmas season, especially in Lagos where it is almost a ritual.
 This is because while people travel to their respective states of origin to celebrate with their loved ones, Nigerians in the diaspora also come back home for celebrations.
 There is usually a lot of “I am going to the village” flying around.

 Homes, restaurants, workplaces, and streets are often decorated.
 Most homes will have an artificial Christmas tree.

 December is a time Nigerians go all out shopping for the holidays.
 As a Nigerian, you have to carefully select gorgeous clothes, shoes, and hairstyles for the 25th of December, the day marked out to celebrate the Christmas holiday.
 Some families get matching attires and identical fabrics for celebrations.
 It all adds to the holiday fun and excitement.

 6. It’s time for the end of the year parties